oluteo/CSE-232/hw 10/Pokemon_Stats/README.md

 For questions or support, contact the author at [ibukunoluwaolutayo@gmail.com](mailto:ibukunoluwaolutayo@gmail.com).

-Enjoy calculating times tables with this C++ program!
+Enjoy processing and displaying Pokémon statistics with the "Pokemon Stats" program!